pedal-edu/pedal/docs/_sources/teachers/quickstart.rst.txt

     match = ast.find_match("_accumulator_ = 0")
     if match["_accumulator_"].id == "sum":
-        gently("Do not name your accumulating variable `sum`, since that is a reserved word.")
+        gently("Do not name your accumulating variable `sum`, since that is a reserved word.", "shadowed_builtin")

 **Subtree Expressions Match**: A place holder for subtree expressions.
 An expression is denoted by a double underscore before and after the name of the expression.